syntaxerror247/godot-docs/tutorials/export/exporting_for_android.rst

 - **Main Icon:** The "classic" icon.
 This will be used on all Android versions up to Android 8 (Oreo), exclusive.
 Must be at least 192×192 px.
 - **Adaptive Icons:** Starting from Android 8 (inclusive), `Adaptive Icons <https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive>`_ were introduced.
 Applications will need to include separate background and foreground icons to have a native look.
 The user's launcher application will control the icon's animation and masking.
 Must be at least 432×432 px.
+- **Themed Icons:** Starting from Android 13(inclusive), Themed Icons were introduced to make adaptive icons more customizable.
+Applications will need to include monochrome icon to enable themed icon.
+If monochrome icon is not provided default godot monochrome icon will be used insted.

 .. seealso:: It's important to adhere to some rules when designing adaptive icons. `Google Design has provided a nice article <https://medium.com/google-design/designing-adaptive-icons-515af294c783>`_ that helps to understand those rules and some of the capabilities of adaptive icons.